drpawelo/python-advanced-HSC/README.md

+# Format of the course:
+- each week there is content to attempt before the class
+- each week there is a 2h pair-programming
+- in the days after the pair programming lab there are number of 30 minute slots where students can get 1-on-1 mentoring and help

-# python-advanced-HSC
+# Content

 ## Week 1: Basics of Python
 Number of topics is presented in a self-assessed notebook.
-Students mark their understanding of each subject as 0, 1 , 2 or 3.
-(Don't Know, Very Bas, ) They have an option to watch videos and complete intro-course notebooks abotu topics they are uncertain about.
+Students mark their understanding of each subject on scale 0-3 (Don't Know What it is, Quite Basic, I know it well, I can do it in my sleep).
+They have an option to watch videos and complete intro-course notebooks abotu topics they are uncertain about.
+Self-assessment includes number of C-B-A tasks.
+Then there is a lab combining all of that knowledge.

 ### Topics
 - variables